oracle-devrel/terraform-oci-arch-atp-private/examples/module-with-no-existing-network/README.md

 ## Create ATP with Private Endpoint + network deployed by the module
-This is an example of how to use the oci-arch-atp-private module to deploy ATP with Private Endpoint and network cloud infrastrucutre elements created by the module.
+This is an example of how to use the oci-arch-atp-private module to deploy ATP with Private Endpoint and network cloud infrastructure elements created by the module.

 ### Using this example
 Update terraform.tfvars with the required information.